George Whitefield Davis

 George Whitefield Davis (July 26, 1839 – July 12, 1918) was an engineer and major general in the United States Army.
-He also served as a military governor of Puerto Rico and as the first military Governor of the Panama Canal Zone.
+He also served as the last military governor of Puerto Rico and as the first military Governor of the Panama Canal Zone.

 Military career

 Civil War

 Davis was born in the rural town of Thompson, Connecticut.
 He first entered the Army during the American Civil War, joining the 11th Connecticut Infantry Regiment in November 1861 as a Company Quartermaster Sergeant (the same position that his grandfather served in during the American Revolution).
 During the course of the war, he fought in several major battles, including Antietam, and worked his way up in rank in the volunteer force to the rank of major.
 He was mustered out in April 1866.

 After the war

 In January 1867, Davis joined the 14th Infantry Regiment.
 As a captain, Davis was an assistant engineer on the construction project to build the Washington Monument, and was among the featured guests at the dedication ceremony in 1885.

 It was Captain Davis who arranged and perfected all the elevating machinery that carried the stones one after another from the surface of the earth as they went up toward the sky.
 It was his skill and rare ingenuity that invented the machinery which was so vitally important as a most efficient agent in the rapid and successful prosecution of the work.
 In the important matter of strengthening and perfecting the foundation of the monument the suggestions and assistance of Captain Davis were invaluable.